TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 ---------------

 #### Three Axis PID Controller Tuning for a Constant Reference Trajectory
 The plot below shows a rigid body rotating about three axes with a PD controller to control the rigid body to the desired reference attitude (5 deg X-axis, -10 deg Y-axis, 15 deg Z-axis).
 The controller was tuned using pole placement (full state feedback) to achieve the desired settling times and maximum overshoot percentages.
-Modified Rodrigues Parameters (MRPs) are used as the attitude representation, as it allows a simple and convenient set of linearized rigid body attitude dynamics.

 ![system_response_plots](https://github.com/user-attachments/assets/58f9cf1a-2333-4529-974b-d6758da2289e)